 - Change of charging condition specific to IP-CAN bearer modification QoS change.
 When this event is encountered, all counts and time stamps for the modified bearer are captured and new counts and time stamps for the specific bearer are started.

 - Change of charging condition.
-IP-CAN bearer modification except QoS change (e.g. SGSN change, S-GW change, user location change, user CSG information change, change of UE presence in Presence Reporting Area(s) , change of 3GPP PS Data Off status), or tariff time change.
+IP-CAN bearer modification except QoS change (e.g. SGSN change, S-GW change, user location change, user CSG information change, change of UE presence in Presence Reporting Area(s) , change of 3GPP PS Data Off status, Serving PLMN Rate Control change, APN Rate Control change), or tariff time change.
 When this event is encountered, all current configured counts and time stamps are captured and new counts and time stamps for all active bearers are started.
 IP-CAN bearer modification except QoS change events are associated with one access of a multi-access PDN connection and all counts associated with affected access are identified with the specific event.
 All counts associated with the other access of a multi-access PDN connection are identified as an indirect change of charging condition.

-Editor’s Note: The handling of "Serving PLMN Rate Control change", "APN Rate Control change" events when charging per IP-CAN session applies is FFS.

 NOTE 7: The change of charging condition event is a shared event for FBC in clause 5.2.1.10.2 for the single shared CDR.

 Editor’s Note: whether the special case of user location reporting on dedicated bearer release triggers a change of charging condition for the IP-CAN session is ffs.